Tony-Kim09/Capstone-Project--Finding-the-best-store-type-in-Toronto/README.md

 ###### What I learned
 - How to extract data from external sources such as Wikipedia
 - Use of data analysis libraries such as Pandas, Numpy, WordCloud, Matplotlib, and Sklearn
-- Understaind the use of Geospatial data
+- Understanding the use of Geospatial data
-- Using Foursquare API services to make asynchronous calls to obtain desired data
+- Using Foursquare API services to make asynchronous calls and obtain desired data
 - Using python to create methods to carefully manipulate obtained data as well as creating visuals to illustrate what I found

 ###### Access my Project through this Link